 Procrastination is bad, right?

 …or is it actually good?
-I think of procrastination as practicing the art of managing delay.
+Try thinking of procrastination as practicing the art of managing delay.

-It gets a bad rep, but I am convinced people mistake procrastination for self-sabotage—taking actions that intentionally hinder our progress—when procrastination is simply inaction.
+It gets a bad rep. I think people mistake procrastination for self-sabotage—taking actions that intentionally hinder our progress—when procrastination is simply inaction.

 Studies have shown that we have significantly lower error rates in the decision-making process if we learn how to hold off without anxiety, observe a situation, and make slower decisions.
 Rushing through your to-do list may lead to more mistakes.